TorchDR/TorchDR/docs/source/torchdr.user_guide.rst

 Spotlight on affinities based on entropic projections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A widely used family of affinities focuses on **controlling the entropy** of the affinity matrix, which is a crucial aspect of SNE-related methods [1]_.
+A widely used family of affinities focuses on **controlling the entropy** of the affinity matrix.
+It is notably a crucial component of Neighbor-Embedding methods (see :ref:`neighbor-embedding-section`).

-The first step is to ensure that each point has a unit mass, allowing the affinity matrix to be viewed as a **Markov transition matrix**.
+These affinities are normalized such that each row sums to one, allowing the affinity matrix to be viewed as a **Markov transition matrix**.
 An **adaptive bandwidth** parameter then determines how the mass from each point spreads to its neighbors.
 The bandwidth is based on the :attr:`perplexity` hyperparameter which controls the **number of effective neighbors** for each point.

-The resulting affinities can be seen as a **soft approximation of a k nearest neighbor graph** where the :attr:`perplexity` plays the role of k.
-It allows capturing more subtleties than binary weights.
-Ultimately, the :attr:`perplexity` is an interpretable hyperparameter that determines which scale of dependencies is represented in the affinity.
+The resulting affinities can be viewed as a **soft approximation of a k-nearest neighbor graph**, where :attr:`perplexity` takes the role of k.
+This allows for capturing more nuances than binary weights, as closer neighbors receive a higher weight compared to those farther away.
+Ultimately, :attr:`perplexity` is an interpretable hyperparameter that governs the scale of dependencies represented in the affinity.

-The following table details the aspects controlled by various formulations of entropic affinities. **Marginal** refers to the row-wise control of mass. **Entropy** relates to the row-wise control of entropy dictated by the :attr:`perplexity` hyperparameter.
+The following table outlines the aspects controlled by different formulations of entropic affinities. **Marginal** indicates whether each row of the affinity matrix has a controlled sum. **Symmetry** indicates whether the affinity matrix is symmetric. **Entropy** indicates whether each row of the affinity matrix has controlled entropy, dictated by the :attr:`perplexity` hyperparameter.

 .. list-table::